Serialized Fields

 How to Define Serialized Fields

-attribute followed by the variable declaration.
-This attribute tells the Studio Editor to display the variable in the Inspector panel, enabling you to edit its value interactively.
+directive above the variable declaration in your Lua script.
+This allows the Studio Editor to display the variable in the Inspector for easy editing.

 --!SerializeField